 Task 4 (snow-sea ice coupling): While much work has been devoted to including an accurate representation of other processes (e.g., melt ponds) into sea ice models, snow complexity is not yet widely represented in sea ice.
 We will implement and test a new snow density model into the ACME sea ice model.

 The final deliverables include: (a) a better understanding of interface processes in ACME; and (b) improved treatments of interface processes for implementation in ACME.
 This project will directly address “Component coupling” – one of the six focus areas of this FOA.
-It will also directly address the goal “Synthesize new process knowledge and innovative computational methods, advancing next-generation, integrated models of the human-Earth system” of the DOE Climate and Environmental Science Division (CESD).
+It will also directly address the goal “Synthesize new process knowledge and innovative computational methods, advancing next-generation, integrated models of the human-Earth system” of the DOE Earth and Environmental Systems Sciences Division (EESSD).
 Through this project, we hope to become the go-to team on scientific issues of the atmosphere-land-ocean-ice interface processes in ACME.
 We will also adjust our effort level in individual tasks following our interactions with ACME developers to fit our efforts into the overall ACME annual deliverables.